drowe67/librtlsdr/README.md

 # Description

+Fork of [librtlsdr](https://github.com/librtlsdr/librtlsdr) for Open VHF/UHF IP link using Pi and RTL-SDR.

-rtl-sdr turns your Realtek RTL2832 based DVB dongle into a SDR receiver
+Turns your Realtek RTL2832 based DVB dongle into a **FSK** receiver.

 # For more information see: